 - Add chicken and sauté until lightly browned, about 2 minutes (does not need to be fully cooked)

-- Add chicken stock and bring to a simmer
+- Add chicken stock and optional carrots.
+Bring to a simmer

 - In another large pot, bring water to a boil